Development Guide

 Compatible with Figma plug-ins

-Pixso is also compatible with Figma plug-ins, and can directly import the Figma plug-in code to run.
+Pixso is also compatible with Figma plug-ins, and can directly import the Figma plugin code to run.
 If you need to distinguish between Pixso and Figma environments in the code, you can use the following methods:

 The user interface